 A holistic retreat is a perfect opportunity to learn new skills or develop and improve existing ones.
 Are you hoping to develop techniques to manage mood fluctuations, enhance your way of thinking or learn how to enjoy spending time alone?
 Regardless of your goal, your chosen retreat will provide you with the time and space to develop the tools you need to achieve your objectives, both during your break and after you return home.

 Retreats don’t need to be arduous nor take place over an extensive period.
-Take a short weekend break to relish the tranquillity of a forest bathing retreat, or gain a deep sense of peace and relaxation through essential oil body and facial treatments on an Ayurveda retreat.
+Take a short weekend break to relish the tranquility of a forest bathing retreat, or gain a deep sense of peace and relaxation through essential oil body and facial treatments on an Ayurveda retreat.
 A three or four-night break is plenty of time to relax and gain the knowledge and skills you need to achieve long-term wellbeing.

 Get Trained by Top Practitioners

-Retreat programmes often attract trainers who are leaders in their field.
-Whether you are an experienced yogi or meditation student, or are looking to try yoga for the first time, practising under the tutelage of a highly skilled trainer can provide helpful insights and perspectives on your practice.
+Retreat programs often attract trainers who are leaders in their field.
+Whether you are an experienced yogi or meditation student, or are looking to try yoga for the first time, practicing under the tutelage of a highly skilled trainer can provide helpful insights and perspectives on your practice.
 An expert practitioner can make sure that you get off on the right foot with a new skill or can guide you to take established practice to a higher level.

 When attending weekly yoga classes, or trying to meditate from home, we sometimes don’t have the focus we need to fully unwind.
 On a holistic retreat, you have the benefit of time and expert guidance to develop new skills correctly and breathe new life into established routines.